BrianHepler/MMM-WeatherBackground/README.md

             module: "MMM-WeatherBackground"
 },
 ```
-That's pretty much the entire config entry that can be put anywhere in your config.js
+That's pretty much the entire config entry that can be put anywhere in your config.js.
+## BE AWARE
 Sometimes, unsplash could return mismatched images with keyword.